The clinical trial landscape is changing.

 Historically, smaller pharmaceutical companies focused on preliminary research, which they sold to larger pharmaceutical companies that sponsored Phase 2 and Phase 3 trials.

 That model has shifted as large pharma has become more focused on securing venture capital.
 In efforts to alleviate risk, today’s big pharmaceutical companies are less likely to sponsor trials themselves, and more intent on buying smaller pharma companies with existing data derived from successful clinical studies.

 The burden of clinical trials, then, has shifted from large pharmaceutical companies to these smaller pharmaceutical companies, many of whom are sponsoring multi-continent trials for the first time.
 Larger trials are more complex than domestic trials in a number of ways.

 - QPs – Qualified Persons – are needed for EU releases

 - In global trials, audits are required for facilities where drugs are manufactured and packaged

 - QP releases are needed once a drug is ready and all certifications are complete

-In light of these specifics, global trials require a Clinical Packaging Organization (CPO) with extensive experience in large, multi-continent studies.
-Small and medium sized pharmaceutical companies sponsoring today’s large trials turn to experienced Phase 2 and 3 CPO vendors but are learning the hard way that they’re not a priority to these businesses.
+In light of these specifics, global trials require a contract packaging organization (CPO) with extensive experience in large, multi-continent studies.
+Small and medium-sized pharmaceutical companies sponsoring today’s large trials turn to experienced Phase 2 and 3 CPO vendors but are learning the hard way that they’re not a priority to these businesses.

 Large CPO vendors have a tendency to prioritize big pharma over smaller pharma, regardless of the size or scope of the trial.
 And it makes sense – the majority of their revenue comes from big pharma.
 But it makes for slower and more challenging trials for smaller pharma companies.